Project Controls

 Development phase

-The build-up or development phase of project management is where the team assembles, stakeholders meet and assignments are planned.
-This is where Aarasab NL’s project control’s team is the key to success.
-Your cost estimates become budgets and time estimates become schedules, and project control is responsible for four important aspects:
+The build-up or development phase of project management marks the point where teams assemble, stakeholders meet, and assignments are planned.
+During this crucial stage, Aarasab NL’s project control team plays a pivotal role in ensuring success.
+At this point, cost estimates transform into budgets, and time estimates become schedules, with project control overseeing four essential areas.

 Stage 4